A list of Active sustainable development programs in Kenya

 CS APP

-AgriFI Kenya support to Climate Smart Agricultural Productivity Project (CS APP) is a 5-year project running from 2019 to 2024.
+AgriFI Kenya’s support of the Climate Smart Agricultural Productivity Project (CS APP) is a 5-year project running from 2019 to 2024.
 It is Co-funded by the European Union and GOK.
 The Kenya Agricultural and Livestock Research Organization (KALRO) is executing the program.
 Its main aim is to reduce the national food deficit and improve sector competitiveness.
 Its target value chains include white sorghum, green grams, cashew nuts, poultry, aquaculture, and beekeeping, etc. Visit the CS APP website.

 KCDMS